 Impact of Repo Rate in Economy

-The following scenarios discuss the impact of repo rate in the economy
+The following scenarios discuss the impact of the repo rate on the economy.

-Scenarios that lead to increase or decrease in the repo rate are
+Scenarios that lead to an increase or decrease in the repo rate are as follows:

 Increase in Repo Rate